misterorion/misterorion.com/content/posts/edtech-meetup.md

 > Predictive analytics encompasses a variety of statistical techniques from predictive modelling, machine learning, and data mining that analyze current and historical facts to make predictions about future or otherwise unknown events.

 AI is great at learning patterns.
 Applied to the classroom, AI can quickly process patterns in the learning environment and generate highly-accurate student profiles.
 With this data, material students are presented with can be made hyper-relevant, or even personal.
-Meanwhile, teachers prioritize time more efficiently (*e.g.* if you only had 20 minutes with your students, you know exactly where to spend it).
+Meanwhile, teachers prioritize time more efficiently (if you only had 20 minutes with your students, you know exactly where to spend it).
 Data can be used to drive instruction.

 Since teachers simply don't have enough time or energy to devote personalized attention and analysis to every single student, I can see the obvious benefit.